lanebo1/SoftArch_Project/adr.md

 **Status:** accepted

-**Date:** 2025-01-01

 **Context:**

-The RestoSam system needs to scale from supporting 1 restaurant to 10+ restaurants within several months, handling 150+ concurrent users per restaurant during peak hours.
-The system requires real-time data synchronization across mobile, web, and backend components.
-Current constraints include a 6-9 person development team, need for independent deployments, and requirement to support multiple platforms (iOS, Android, Web).
-Key NFRs include high availability (99.9% uptime), sub-2-second response times for critical operations, and PCI DSS compliance for payment processing.
-Risks include technology stack complexity, inter-service communication overhead, and distributed system debugging challenges.
+- **Technical constraints:** Real-time data synchronization across mobile, web, and backend components; support for multiple platforms (iOS, Android, Web); need for independent deployments
+- **Non-functional requirements (NFRs):** High availability (99.5% uptime); sub-3-second response times for critical operations; PCI DSS compliance for payment processing
+- **Business requirements:** Scale from supporting 1 restaurant to 10+ restaurants within several months; handle 150+ concurrent users per restaurant during peak hours
+- **Risks and challenges:** Technology stack complexity; inter-service communication overhead; distributed system debugging challenges
+- **Scale considerations:** Horizontal scaling from 1 to 10+ restaurants with independent service scaling capabilities
+- **Timeline and resource constraints:** 6-9 person development team; timeline for scaling within several months

 **Decision:**
 We will adopt a microservices architecture using Spring Boot for Java services, with API Gateway for request routing, service mesh for inter-service communication, and container orchestration with Kubernetes.
 Services will be independently deployable with domain-driven design boundaries.

 **Alternatives:**

 1. **Monolithic Architecture**: Considered for simpler initial development but rejected due to scalability limitations and inability to scale individual components independently.
 2. **Serverless Architecture**: Evaluated for automatic scaling but rejected due to cold start latency issues unacceptable for real-time restaurant operations and higher operational complexity for the team.
 3. **Modular Monolith**: Considered as a middle ground but rejected because it doesn't provide the independent deployment capabilities needed for scaling from 1 to 10+ restaurants.